Who we are

 The Commission’s powers are set out in legislation and its responsibilities as a national human rights institution are set out in the UN Paris Principles.

-There are seven Commissioners.
+There is one full-time Chief Commissioner, and six part-time Commissioners.
 They are appointed by the Secretary of State for Northern Ireland following an open recruitment exercise.
 Commissioners should be as representative of the community in Northern Ireland as is practicable.

 The appointments process is in line with that used for most senior public appointments in the UK and complies with guidance issued by the independent Commissioner for Public Appointments.